Ben-Tay/CyberSecurity/Week 1 - Security Concerns/Threat & Breaches.md

 Polymorphic Viruses (97%)
 * Change their characteristics to `get around cybersecurity defences`.

+`RootKit`
+* Program that provides attacker with `elevated access to a computer`
+* Program has control over computer w/o user or target system's knowledge

 `Worms`
 * Viruses that start themselves after `idenfitying system weaknesses`
+* Can replicate itself from one device to another across a network w/o human interaction
+* Can be used to `delete files, steal info, create backdoor, distribute other malware`
 * They don't rely on app or files
 * Can be controlled remotely